-The RPD MUST use the IP address of the CCAP-Core to establish the GCP control connection during the initial system configuration.
-The RPD MUST establish exactly one GCP connection for each interconnected CCAP-Core device.
+The RPD MUST use the IP address of the CCAP Core to establish the GCP control connection during the initial system configuration.
+The RPD MUST establish exactly one GCP connection for each interconnected CCAP Core device.

-The CCAP-Core SHOULD use the IP address of the RPD and the TSID identifier of a channel to uniquely identify a QAM Channel within an RPD during L2TP session configuration.
+The CCAP Core SHOULD use the IP address of the RPD and RPD Channel Selector to uniquely identify a QAM Channel within an RPD during L2TP session configuration.
+RPD Channel Selector is defined in Section 7.5.1.12

-The CCAP-Core MUST establish at most one L2TP control connection for each interconnected LCCE pair.
-This control connection manages all L2TP data sessions between the pair of LCCEs in the CCAP-Core and the RPD.
-Since each device may be logically represented as multiple LCCEs, more than one L2TP connection can be created for a set comprising one CCAP-Core and one RPD.
+The CCAP Core MUST establish at most one L2TP control connection for each interconnected LCCE pair.
+This control connection manages all L2TP data sessions between the pair of LCCEs in the CCAP Core and the RPD.
+Since each device may be logically represented as multiple LCCEs, more than one L2TP connection can be created for a set comprising one CCAP Core and one RPD.

-The CCAP-Core MUST support the creation of a single DEPI session per SC-QAM channel.
+The CCAP Core MUST support the creation of a single DEPI session per SC-QAM channel.
 The RPD MUST support a single session per SC-QAM channel.

-The CCAP-Core MUST support the creation of a single data DEPI session per OFDM channel.
-The CCAP-Core MUST support the creation of a single DEPI session for PLC data per OFDM channel.
+The CCAP Core MUST support the creation of a single data DEPI session per OFDM channel.
+The CCAP Core MUST support the creation of a single DEPI session for PLC data per OFDM channel.
 The RPD MUST support a single data session per OFDM channel.
 The RPD MUST support a single session for PLC data for an OFDM channel.